Opisthiolepis: Description

 Opisthiolepis heterophylla is an evergreen tree growing up to 30 m tall with a trunk diameter of 75 cm.
 The leaves are usually simple on mature trees and oblong to elliptic in shape.
 They measure up to 23 cm long by 9 cm wide and are carried on petioles (leaf stalks) up to 5 cm long.
 The leaves are glossy green above and silvery white or brown below.
-Like many other species in the Protoeaceae family, the leaves vary in shape considerably and may also be compound with up to 18 leaflets.
+Like many other species in the Proteaceae family, the leaves vary in shape considerably and may also be compound with up to 18 leaflets.

 The inflorescence is a pendant spike produced in the leaf axils.
 It measures up to 15 cm and carries numerous small flowers in pairs.
 The flowers are sessile (without a stalk) and glabrous (without hairs) and have 4 white or cream tepals up to 5 mm long.

 The fruit is a green or brown woody follicle measuring about 12 by 3.5 cm and containing several winged brown seeds.